UM :UM Digital SobrietyUM

 Resources

-For further information, resources (podcasts, videos, infographics) are available on the Responsible Digital Use section of the University of Montpellier’s digital website to better understand and adopt a more mindful approach to digital technology.
+For further information, resources (podcasts, videos, infographics) are available on the Responsible Digital Use page of the University of Montpellier’s digital site to better understand and adopt a more mindful approach to digital technology.

 We are all digital users.
-Working toward an ecological transition and sustainable development also means rethinking how we use digital technology.
+Working toward an ecological transition and sustainable development also means rethinking our digital habits.

 Together, let’s make digital technology a tool for responsible change.